 Author Archives: Jason Voss, CFAJason Voss, CFA, tirelessly focuses on improving the ability of investors to better serve end clients.
-He is the author of the Foreword Reviews Business Book of the Year Finalist, The Intuitive Investor and the founder of Active Investment Management (AIM) Consulting.
+He is the author of the Foreword Reviews Business Book of the Year Finalist, The Intuitive Investor and the CEO of Active Investment Management (AIM) Consulting.
 Previously, he was a portfolio manager at Davis Selected Advisers, L.P., where he co-managed the Davis Appreciation and Income Fund to noteworthy returns.
 Voss holds a BA in economics and an MBA in finance and accounting from the University of Colorado.

 Jason Voss, CFA, explains how an understanding of geography, history, and expectations leads to simpler, clearer, and more accurate predictions of globally important events.
 Read More

 At the Middle East Investment Conference, Khaled Sifri, CEO, Emirates Investment Bank provided unique transparency into Gulf Cooperation Council (GCC) high-net-worth individuals.
 Read More